 To configure a report server, use the Reporting Services Configuration tool.

 Start the Reporting Services Configuration tool and connect to the report server instance.
 For instructions, see Report Server Configuration Manager (Native Mode).

 Click Web Service URL to open the page for configuring a URL for the report server.
 For instructions on how to define the URL, see Configure a URL (Report Server Configuration Manager).

 Click Database to create the report server database.
 For instructions, see Create a Native Mode Report Server Database (Report Server Configuration Manager).

 Go back to the Web Service URL page and click the URL to verify it works.

 Follow the instructions in "Next Steps" to complete your deployment.

-To complete your deployment, you should configure Report Manager or SharePoint integration.
-For more information, see Configure Report Manager (Native Mode).
+To complete your deployment, you should configure the web portal or SharePoint integration.
+For more information, see Configure the web portal.

 If Windows Firewall is turned on, the port that the report server is configured to use is most likely closed.
-One indication that a port might be closed is a blank page when you attempt to open Report Manager from a remote client computer.
+One indication that a port might be closed is a blank page when you attempt to open the web portal from a remote client computer.
 For information on configuring the firewall, see Configure a Firewall for Report Server Access.

-If you are using Windows Vista or Windows Server 2008, additional steps are required before you can open Report Manager locally.
+If you are using Windows Vista or Windows Server 2008, additional steps are required before you can open the web portal locally.
 For more information, see Configure a Native Mode Report Server for Local Administration (SSRS).